MicrosoftDocs/cpp-docs/docs/windows/module-registerobjects-method.md

   - "tr-tr"
 ---
 # Module::RegisterObjects Method
-Registers COM or [!INCLUDE[wrt](../atl/reference/includes/wrt_md.md)] objects so other applications can connect to them.
+Registers COM or Windows Runtime objects so other applications can connect to them.

 ## Syntax